 Joykirat Singh

-My research interest lies in building Interpretable AI models that have reasoning capabilities.
-Study how does LLM’s behavior emerge as a function o fits training data and how doe internal mechanisms evolve/emerge during training.
-I also want to focus on the reasoning capabilities of LLMs and explore if models can truly reason and do long horizon planning without relying on biased priors and pattern recognition.
-Furthermore, research on building AI systems that improve their reasoning capabilities while minimizing the reliance on superficial patterns learned during pre-training.
+My research interests lie in building interpretable AI models with reasoning capabilities.
+I aim to study how the behavior of large language models (LLMs) emerges as a function of their training data, and how their internal mechanisms evolve or emerge during training.
+I am particularly interested in understanding whether LLMs can truly reason and perform long-horizon planning without relying on biased priors or superficial pattern recognition.
+Additionally, I want to develop AI systems that enhance their reasoning capabilities while minimizing their dependence on shallow patterns learned during pre-training.

-I graduated in 2023 with a B.Tech in Computer Science and Design with a silver medal for academic excellance from the Indraprastha Institute of Information Technology (IIIT), Delhi, where I had the opportunity to collaborate with Dr. Md Shad Akhtar.
+I graduated in 2023 with a B.Tech in Computer Science and Design, receiving a silver medal for academic excellence from the Indraprastha Institute of Information Technology (IIIT), Delhi.
+During my undergraduate studies, I had the opportunity to collaborate with Dr. Md Shad Akhtar.

 Previously, I served as a Research Assistant at the Indian Institute of Technology (IIT) Delhi, working alongside Dr. Tanmoy Chakraborty and Dr. Soumen Chakrabarti on various research projects.